 In this article, we tried to show you what exactly a generator does.
 To answer the question of “what is a generator?” we analyzed the working principle of a generator and how it works.
 We explained the rules a generator follows to turn the mechanical energy into electrical power.
 After that, we reached to the different types of generators and talked about two main types of generators.

-At last, we delved into different and main parts of a generator.
+We discussed different and main parts of a generator.
 If you have any experience of using different types of generators, we will be very glad to have your opinions in the comments.
 By the way, if you have any questions about this topic and if you still have ambiguities about generators in your mind, you can sign up on our website and wait for our experts in Linquip to answer your questions.
 Hope you enjoyed reading this article.